-Am I Eligible For Compensation?
+Am I Eligible For Compensation in Chicago?

-Proving medical malpractice is a necessary first step to seeking the compensation you and your child need to live with cerebral palsy.
+Proving medical malpractice in Chicago is a necessary first step to seeking the compensation you and your child need to live with cerebral palsy.
 But it’s no easy task.
 Not every birth injury or disorder is the result of medical malpractice.
 Doctors and hospitals are represented by aggressive medical malpractice attorneys who defend their clients against all sorts of claims.

 To prove that your health care provider committed malpractice, you need to show that the doctor failed to follow accepted standards of care.
 In other words, you have to demonstrate that the doctor, nurse, or other medical professional committed unreasonable errors and omissions that caused the child to develop cerebral palsy.

 It’s also imperative that you take legal action within the statute of limitations.
 The statute of limitations sets a deadline to file medical malpractice cases.
 Under Illinois law, medical malpractice cases brought on behalf of the child must be filed within eight years of the date of the injury, but must be filed prior to the child’s 22nd birthday.
 If the injuries caused a qualifying disability to the child, the statute of limitations would be tolled until the disability is removed.
 In cases of permanent disability, that could effectively toll the statute of limitations altogether.
 Statutes of limitation are unforgiving, and the sooner you take legal action, the better.